Coop History, Family Crest & Coats of Arms

 The origins of the Coop surname date from the ancient Anglo-Saxon culture of Britain.
 Their name originated with an early member who was a person who habitually wore a long cloak or cape.
 The surname Coop is derived from the Old English word cope, which emerged about 1225 and comes from the Old English word cape, which refers to a cloak or cape.

 The surname Coop was first found in Northamptonshire and Buckinghamshire where the family "appear in the character of civil servants of the crown in the reign of Richard II and Henry IV, and were rewarded with large grants of land."
 The held family seats at Hardwick and Hanwell, both in the neighbourhood of Banbury.

 Another source claims " Staffordshire is the home of the Copes, who are most numerous in the district of Stoke - on - Trent.
 In the reign of Charles II., Jonathan Cope, of Rauton Abbey, was High Sheriff for the county.
 The name is also represented in Cheshire and Derbyshire.
 The ancestors of the line of baronets of this name seem to hail originally from Oxfordshire.
 In the 13th century the name was established in Bucks, Beds, London, Suffolk, Norfolk, Lincolnshire."

-Important Dates for the Coop family
+Early History of the Coop family

 This web page shows only a small excerpt of our Coop research.
 Another 59 words (4 lines of text) covering the years 1578, 1549, 1551, 1557, 1614, 1588, 1601, 1604, 1614, 1690, 1760, 1745, 1632, 1675, 1660, 1675 and 1797 are included under the topic Early Coop History in all our PDF Extended History products and printed products wherever possible.